Simulation based learning

 We periodically participate in health sciences camps in the Spokane and surrounding areas, using human patient simulation with teenagers to introduce them to what a pharmacist does beyond counting pills.
 Campers get a hands-on opportunity to interact with the high-fidelity manikin and are taught how to use basic physical assessment skills.

-Human patient simulation has been at the WSU College of Pharmacy since 2007.
+Human patient simulation has been at the WSU College of Pharmacy and Pharmaceutical Sciences since 2007.
 Simulation was first introduced to the college through nursing colleagues who had purchased manikins.
 Soon pharmacy faculty discovered the benefit of human patient simulation in pharmacy education and introduced it into the curriculum.

 View the photo history of SimMan »